 Thus, there emerged an idea for a school which would treat not only topics in the area of data processing in high-energy physics, but also topics in applied mathematics and computing somewhat broader than the immediate needs of high-energy physics.
 The programme of the School consisted of four principal courses of which two were chosen from experimental physics (bubble chamber data processing, and electronics experiments data processing) and two from computer science (programming languages and data structures).
 These courses were “linked” by a number of shorter courses, which treated some more specific subjects of interest from the points of view of experimental physics and computing.
 The programme was completed by three lectures of a wider general interest in the field of nuclear science, artificial intelligence and space research.
 In drawing up this programme we were helped immensely by the members of the Advisory Committee, and I would like to record our gratitude to them for their willing assistance.

-Also DD (now IT) Division Leader at that time.
+Also DD (later IT) Division Leader at that time.

 Twenty-seven years later, the Chairman, A.J.G.
 Hey, wrote, with regard to the 1997 School:

 “The CERN School of Computing addresses topics of importance for the future computing environment for particle physics in the next millenium.
 The themes are chosen to reflect the exciting developments taking place in computing today.
 Each theme is presented by speakers with an international reputation for research in the relevant area and is supplemented by computer-based exercises to underline the importance of a “hands-on” approach to computing.
 The World Wide Web was pioneered by CERN and the continued exploitation of such technologies has been a feature of the Schools.
 Workstations with Internet access are provided for use by School students in the tutorial classes, along with lecture notes and problem sheets.“